-Quechua, the primary language family of the ancient Incas, is spoken by approximately ten million people in the Andes and highlands of South America, primarily in Ecuador, Peru, and Bolivia.
-Quechua language courses are of special interest to students who want to learn about the Quechua language, culture, and society; who are pursuing the interdisciplinary minor in Andean and Amazonian Studies; or who are working in areas such as Anthropology, Linguistics, Archeology, Spanish, History, International Studies, Political Science, Geography, and many other disciplines!
+Quechua (also known as Kichwa, Runa Simi, or Runa Shimi) is an Indigenous language spoken by approximately ten million people in the Andean highlands of South America, primarily in Ecuador, Peru, and Bolivia.
+It was also the primary language of the Inca Empire!
+OSU offers Quechua courses from beginner through advanced levels.
+Quechua courses are great for anyone who wants to learn about Quechua language, culture, and society; who is pursuing the interdisciplinary minor in Andean and Amazonian Studies; or who is working in related areas such as Anthropology, Linguistics, Spanish, History, International Studies, Political Science, Geography, and many other disciplines!

 For more information about the Quechua program, please visit: https://sppo.osu.edu/undergraduate/quechua

-For more information about Quechua course details contact our instructor Elvia at: email@example.com
+For more information about Quechua course details contact our instructor Elvia Andía Grágeda at: email@example.com